GCSE Results Day 2026: Key Dates & What to Expect

 Your results are very different from what you expected.

-Having a mental plan for each scenario means you won't be caught off guard.
-It also helps you make quicker decisions on the day itself.
+Having a plan for each scenario means you won't be caught off guard, and you'll make quicker decisions on the day.
+Talk it through with your parents or guardians beforehand.

 Not getting the grades you wanted is disappointing.
 But it's not the end of the road.

-Your first step should be to speak to your teachers or school careers advisor on results day itself.
-They can help you understand why you might have underperformed and discuss your options.
-This might include:
+Your first step is to speak to your teachers or careers advisor on results day itself.
+They can help you understand what happened and talk through your options, which might include:

 Appealing a grade